UNBELIEVABLE: 18 Legendary Artists Sing Their Hits in Other Languages

 5. ‘Longe demais de você’ (“99 Miles From L.A.” in Portuguese) by Julio Iglesias

 Julio Iglesias transports listeners with “Longe demais de você,” a Portuguese rendition of “99 Miles From L.A.,” delivering a romantic journey through heartfelt lyrics.
 The Portuguese language adds a layer of passion and warmth, enhancing the emotional impact of Iglesias’s soulful interpretation.
 “Longe Demais de Você” becomes a poetic expression of love and distance, resonating with the universal theme of yearning.
-Iglesias’s velvety voice, combined with the melodic richness of Portuguese, creates a captivating experience that transcends linguistic boundaries, immersing listeners in the tender emotions of the song’s narrative.
+Iglesias’s velvety voice, combined with the melodic richness of Portuguese, creates a captivating experience, immersing listeners in the tender emotions of the song’s narrative.
 Listen to it here.

 6. ‘Dime’ (‘Feelings’ in Spanish) by Morris Albert